-Strategies/Methods
+Teacher Strategies/Methods

-- The facilitator could introduce the topic of the elderly by doing an assessment of learner attitudes and knowledge such as asking learners to write a description of or verbally describe an elderly person (a family member, neighbor, or someone they know). - 2.
-The facilitator might ask learners to contrast two views of old age (a time in one's life that was once associated with sickness, disability, loneliness, and inactivity vs. the life of the elderly as one of freedom, wisdom of experience, time to explore interests, and so on).
-Discuss the way society may view the elderly. - 3.
-The facilitator might use Supplement 1, "Facts and Myths About Aging," to aid learners in distinguishing myths from facts about aging.
-The facilitator might emphasize that just having parents or grandparents who are 65 years old or older may not mean one knows the facts about aging.
-Taking the quiz about the aging process and the aged may indicate whether one's ideas are fact or fiction.
+- 1. Do an assessment of student attitudes and knowledge such as asking students to describe an elderly person (a family member, neighbor, or someone they know). - 2.
+Ask students to contrast two views of old age (e.g., a time in one's life that was once associated with sickness, disability, loneliness, and inactivity vs. the life of the elderly as one of freedom, wisdom of experience, time to explore interests, and so on).
+Discuss the ways society may view the elderly. - 3.
+Use Supplement 1, "Facts and Myths About Aging," to aid students in distinguishing facts from myths about aging.
+Emphasize that just having parents or grandparents who are 65 years old or older may not mean one knows the facts about aging.